pangeo-data/climpred/docs/source/terminology.rst

 the real world, i.e. observations.
 It must be compared to some "standard of reference" to truly be considered skill, such as climatology of persistence [Murphy1988]_.

-*Proper Scoring Rule*: A skill score that is defined so that forecasters are rewarded with the best expected scores if their forecasts correspond with their judgements (rather than e.g. the climatological average).
-Since forecaster's judements contain an element of uncertainty, this concept only applies to probabilstic forecasts [Jolliffe2011]_.

 *Skill Score*: The most generic skill score can be defined as the following [Murphy1988]_: